-Sometimes when a person is stressed or upset, it can feel difficult to wait for your next appointment time.
-In some cases, your therapist may be able to schedule an earlier appointment.
-But, there are some things you can do to manage during those times until a stressor passes, or until you can speak with your therapist.
+Sometimes when a person is stressed or upset, it can feel difficult to wait for your appointment time.
+Here are some things you can do to manage during those times until a stressor passes, or until you can speak with your counselor.
 You may find some or all of the following hints to be helpful in a time of stress:

 - Exercise can help improve your mood.
 Start with light (even just a few minutes) or moderate exercise, and work up to approximately 30 minutes per day. - Good nutrition will help build your strength for coping with difficult problems.
 Don't skip meals and try to make nutritious food selections. - Avoid alcohol and other drugs during times of distress.
 While these can give a sense of temporary relief, they can also cause a decline in mood, a decrease in sleep quality, and/or intensify other symptoms. - Call or visit a friend, loved-one, or RA.
 Seek out positive people who will listen without judging or giving unwanted advice. - Sleep if you're getting too little (less than approximately 6 hours) or too much (approximately more than 9 hours) sleep, this can increase stress, sadness, or even exacerbate headaches. - Plan at least one pleasurable activity into every day.
 Engage in activities which renew or inspire your heart, mind, and body. - Try meditation, a relaxation exercise, or yoga.
 One example of a relaxation exercise is 10 minutes of slow, deep, diaphragmatic breathing. - If faith is important to you, prayer and service attendance can also lift the spirits. - Spend time in nature and seek out beauty.
 Find ways to accept yourself and forgive mistakes in your life. - Time management rushing around can increase stress.
 Try getting a planner.
-Remember to make it realistic and balanced, this means planning for fun and down-time as well as work! - Keep to a routine of getting up, getting dressed, going to classes, etc. even if you don't always feel like it.
-Sometimes just doing the routine can help you to feel better. - Laugh.
+Remember to make it realistic and balanced; this means planning for fun and down-time as well as work! - Keep to a routine of getting up, getting dressed, going to classes, etc., even if you don't always feel like it.
+Sometimes just doing the routine can help you to feel better. - Laugh!
 Watch a funny movie or TV show.
 Laughter can cause a chain reaction that lifts mood.